RMelRod/HCAHPS-Patient-Satisfaction-Survey-Data-Cleaning-Visualization/README.md

 AND num_completed_surveys IS NOT NULL
 AND survey_response_rate_percent IS NOT NULL
 ```
-## **10. Visualization in Tableau**
+## **10. Visualization Dashboard in Tableau**
 ### 10.1 Ensuring Correspondence Between Hospital Name & Provider CCN
 To ensure each facility name and provider CCN were correctly identified, I concatenated the facility name with its corresponding provider CCN.
 ```
 [Facility Name] + ' - ' + STR([Provider Ccn])
 ```
 ### 10.2 Determining Hospital Size
 Each hospital was grouped into a cohort consisting of each hospital's size (small, medium, and large) and the state in which it was located.
 Hospital size was determined based on the number of beds calculated below.
-A drop down menu to filter amongst small medium and large hospitals as well as state was added.
+A drop down menu was added to filter amongst small, medium and large hospitals in each respective state.
 ```
 IF [Number Of Beds] >= 500 THEN 'Large'
 ELSEIF [Number Of Beds] >= 100